gforgee/WeatherInfoBot/README.md

 # WeatherInfoBot

 WeatherInfoBot is a Python-based application that provides real-time weather updates and forecasts.
 It fetches weather data from APIs and presents it in an easy-to-understand format.
+Made for educational purposes.

 ## Features